nickschmidtt/nickschmidtt/README.md

+- Hi, I'm Nick Schmidt!
-- Hi, my name is Nick Schmidt and I am a 2/4 quantitative finance student-athelet at Stevens Institue of Technology.
+- I'm a sophomore (2/4) quantitative finance student-athlete at Stevens Institute of Technology.

-- I love math, puzzles and strategy games and am super interested in learning more about the quant fields in within finance.
+- I have a passion for math, puzzles, and strategy games, which naturally drives my interest in quantitative finance.
+I'm eager to explore and learn more about the different quant fields within finance.

-- I know Python and R, and I will learn Java, C++, and React.js over the next year.
+- Currently, I'm proficient in Python and R, and I'm planning to expand my skills by learning Java, C++, and React.js over the next year.

-- Feel free to reach out, my email is nschmidtski19@gmail.com.
+- Feel free to reach out—I'd love to connect!
+📧 nschmidtski19@gmail.com

 <!---
 nickschmidtt/nickschmidtt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.